scicloj/kind-portal/README.md

 ### Preparing values

-Another use of Portal is functional, through the `prepare` function, which prepares a Kindly context as a Portal-ready values.
+Another use of kind-portal is functional, through the `prepare` function, which prepares a Kindly context as a Portal-ready values.

 This may be used by other tools (e.g., Clay) that may wish to display Portal viewers.